mgoodman94/Modified_Kmeans_Image_Segmentation/README.md

   - "smoothing_iter" to the desired smoothing factor
   - "max_iter" to the desired number of iterations until termination
   - "K" to the desired number of clusters
-- note: default settings in the notebook will reproduce paper results
 - Run the notebook

 ### Author